bcollazo/catanatron/RESULTS_LOG.md

 - Using autokeras with whole 1Gb dataset is better?
 - Does playing against your V1 self, training on that, improve?
 - Try Q-Learning but, iterate on playing, learning, playing, learning... e-greedy.

+- Learn no matter what the board looks like (board-topology independent features)

 Performance: